 The Essentials of Account-Based Marketing

-In the modern business era, adopting an Account-Based Marketing (ABM) approach is increasingly becoming recognized as a key business strategy for B2B marketers.
+Today, adopting an ABM approach is a key business strategy for B2B marketers.
+92 percent of B2B marketers now consider ABM “extremely” or “very” important to their marketing efforts.
 What used to be purely account-based selling in the past has evolved to include marketing strategies that yield higher ROI at a fraction of its previous cost.

 Here are a few things to consider when implementing an ABM approach:

 1. Understand the Role of IT in ABM